mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 excerpt: "A functional approach to error handling in Kotlin"
 ---

 The Kotlin language is a multi-paradigm, general-purpose programming language.
 Whether we develop using an object-oriented approach, or a functional one, we always have the problem of handling errors.
-Kotlin offers a lot of different approaches to handle errors, but in this article, we will focus on the functional approaches, introducing also the `arrow-kt` library.
+Kotlin offers a lot of different approaches to handle errors, but in this article, we will focus on the functional approaches, introducing also the Arrow library.
+This article is the first part of a series, and we'll focus on methods that don't manage the cause of error, i.e. nullable types and Arrow `Option` type.
 So, without further ado, let's get started.

 ## 1. Setup